tehsho/ChatbotAIApp/README.md

 // README.md
 /*
-# ChatbotAI – Project Summary
+# ChatbotAI â€“ Project Summary

 ## Description
 This project is a simple AI chatbot web application.
 It allows users to log in, send questions, and receive AI responses.